iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 ### Q. Event handling?

-->Event handling in JavaScript involves responding to various events that occur in the browser, such as user interactions (like clicks and keystrokes) or system events.
+Event handling in JavaScript involves responding to various events that occur in the browser, such as user interactions (like clicks and keystrokes) or system events.
 You can handle events by attaching event listeners to specific elements in the DOM, allowing you to execute code in response to those events.
 Here's a basic example of event handling in

 ```html
 <!DOCTYPE html>